admiralrua/Algorithms-illustrated-by-Python/misc/design_pattern.md

-This note is a kind of summary note of **Python: Design patterns" given by Jungwoo Ryoo in [LinkedIn Learning](https://www.linkedin.com/learning/python-design-patterns).
+This note is a kind of summary note of **Python: Design patterns** given by Jungwoo Ryoo in [LinkedIn Learning](https://www.linkedin.com/learning/python-design-patterns).

 # Understanding Design Pattern